EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 Listen and tag

-Block organizers run the resident screen.
-Issue priorities, support level, willingness to act.
-Offline-safe; queues for sync the moment signal comes back.
+Block organizers run the resident screen, capturing issue priorities, support level, and willingness to act — all offline-safe so it queues for sync the moment signal comes back.

 /04